PeacefulScience/peacefulscience.org/content/articles/examining-yec-claims-tonto-group-cambrian-3.md

 [^27]: A concretion is a hardened body that formed in a sedimentary rock when mineral cement concentrated in a local area.
 They are often round or ovoid, though many shapes are formed.
 In many cases, they weather out of softer, less cemented rocks at the surface.

-{{% image `/img/2024/07/tonto3/Fig_23_CCF-01.png` `aside-xl-wide` /%}}
+{{% image `/img/2024/07/tonto3/Fig_23_CCF-01.png`  %}}

-*Figure 23.* Example from the Carbon Canyon fold of a fracture cutting through the quartz grains.
+**Figure 23.** Example from the Carbon Canyon fold of a fracture cutting through the quartz grains.
 This is an interpretive line drawing of a portion of a photograph in the Tapeats Supplement (Snelling, 2021: Appendix D – Locations and Petrographic Descriptions of Tapeats Sandstone Samples).
 The slide location is shown in Figure 16.
+{{% /image %}}

-{{% image `/img/2024/07/tonto3/Fig_24_HF-08.png` `aside-xl-wide` /%}}
+{{% image `/img/2024/07/tonto3/Fig_24_HF-08.png` %}}

-*Figure 24.* Example from the BAS in the Whitmore Helipad Fold.
+**Figure 24.** Example from the BAS in the Whitmore Helipad Fold.
 This shows apparent horizontal displacement of approximately 5mm (edges of the thin section are aligned in the original photo; top of the thin section has been displaced to the right along the red fault).
 Dark areas are described as “brown iron-oxide-stained carbonate (which could be detrital carbonate clasts given their rounded shape and reasonably defined edges)”.
 This figure is an interpretive line drawing of a portion of a photograph in the Bright Angel Supplement (Snelling, 2021a: Appendix D – Locations and Petrographic Descriptions of Bright Angel Formation Samples).
 No attempt was made to digitize the fine-grained, cemented sandstone grains.
+{{% /image %}}

 4. Are more heavily deformed areas more heavily fractured?